fhalab/evSeq/docs/2-basics.md

 # Computational Basics
-## Useful information for non-programmers
+## Useful information for new/non-programmers

 This section details installation of high level dependencies: `Git Bash` (Windows users), `git`, and `Anaconda`.
 If you have installed and are familiar with these items, you can skip this section and move on to [Installation](3-installation.md).
 Installation on Linux is not detailed here, as we just assume you know what you're doing.
 Once this section is completed, continue to [installation](3-installation.md).